KatrooXp/cloud-and-devops-lab/Linux/README.md

     grep 'false' /etc/passwd | cut -d: -f1

 ## Task32
-Вивести всіх користувачів, які (мають/не мають) терміналу (bash, sh, zsh and etc, which are installed on the system) (дві команди)
+Display all users who (have/do not have) a terminal (bash, sh, zsh and etc, which are installed on the system) (two commands)

 Commands:
 1. find all in /etc/passwd with grep, -f option to read the patterns from the output of the command inside <(command)